A Beginner’s Guide to Decentralized Social Media - Mastodon

 1. Choose an Instance

-Mastodon has many different servers (also called instances) tailored to different interests, regions, or moderation styles.
+Mastodon has many different servers (also called instances) that are suited to different interests, regions, or moderation styles.
 Popular options include:

 2. Create your Account

-Once you’ve chosen an instance, sign up with your email, username, and password.
+Once you’ve chosen an instance, register with your email, username and password.
 After verifying your email, you can customize your profile with a bio, name, profile picture, and header image.

 You can even verify your account for free as it uses open standards.
 More about that here.